-The Unexpected Beauty Spots in London’s Green Belt
+5 Unexpected Beauty Spots In London’s Green Belt

-Webb's foresight proved accurate.
-In the 1930s, efforts began to safeguard the British countryside from unchecked urban expansion.
-Today, there are 14 green belts in the country, covering over a tenth (12.4%) of British land and housing more than 30 million people.
+Webb's forecast turned out to be right.
+In the 1930s, action was being taken to protect the British countryside from indiscriminate urban development.
+Two green belts now exist in the country, comprising over one-tenth (12.4%) of British land, with a potential population of more than 30 million people.

 1. Ivinghoe Beacon, Buckinghamshire